 This whirlwind of a love-story-turned-breakup film (and about finding yourself after a painful breakup) is best watched with a group of girlfriends.
 And wine.
 Lots of wine.
 Oh, and grab some tissues while you’re at it.

-4. Always Be My Maybe
+Always Be My Maybe

 There’s nothing better than a good, lighthearted reunion flick.
 Centered on two former flames who meet again 15 years later, it’s a great way to reflect on how people change over time and if you can deny an obvious connection.
 Spoiler: You can’t.
 Also, Keanu Reeves shows up, so you know it’ll be worth it.

 Sprinkle some science fiction into your typical rom-com and you get this sweet gem about a destined love, many regrets, and, of course, time travel.
-Honestly, who wouldn’t want the opportunity to travel back in time and clean up your messes?
+Honestly, who wouldn’t want the opportunity to travel back in time and clean up their messes?
 Turns out, not everything can be fixed (cue the drama).

 Ibiza: Love Drunk

 You know when you watch a movie on a wine night with your friends but everyone’s talking over it and you’re sad that you’re missing what is probably a very good film?
 Well…Ibiza is the solution to that problem.
 It’s definitely funny, but it doesn’t require your full attention.

 To All the Boys I’ve Loved Before

 Do you feel like experiencing every single human emotion in the span of an hour and 39 minutes?
 Well, To All the Boys I’ve Loved Before is the movie for you!
-But with your Noah Centineo obsession, you probably already fully knew that.
+But with your Noah Centineo obsession, you probably already knew that.

 The Kissing Booth

 If you’ve already seen TATBILB too many times to count but you still feel like crying over an adorable story about young love, watch The Kissing Booth IMMEDIATELY.

 Silver Linings Playbook

 Because you’ve already watched A Star Is Born too many times but you wanna proceed with your regularly scheduled “crying over Bradley Cooper” programming anyway.

 There’s nothing like a good thriller to get you in the mood (for cuddling, etc.).
-Based on the Stephen King novel of the same name, Gerald’s Game stars Bruce Greenwood and Carla Gugino as married folk who try to spruce things up in vacation boudoir—only to have things go wrong almost immediately.
+Based on the Stephen King novel of the same name, Gerald’s Game stars Bruce Greenwood and Carla Gugino as married folks who try to spruce things up in their vacation boudoir—only to have things go wrong almost immediately.
 There’s a dog in this one too, but let’s just say this four-legged creature is not man’s best friend.